 A look at the brighter side

-The newspaper also described some of the more positive aspects of life for the inmates.
+The newspaper also described some of the more positive aspects for those incarcerated at San Quentin.

-“But there is a brighter side to San Quentin life,” he newspaper reported.
+“But there is a brighter side to San Quentin life,” the newspaper reported.
 “The men turn out at 6 o’clock in summer and 7 in winter.
-In the afternoon they are in their quarters at 10 minutes to 5, or on Sundays and holidays at a quarter to three.
-On the 4th of July and Christmas Day there is a minstrel show.
-On Sundays, ‘Dad’ Moore taught Sunday school in the morning among the younger prisoners and preached when the chaplain had finished, and picked up his fiddle at 4 o’clock and played … old tunes for the boys to dance by, playing until they were tired.
+In the afternoon they are in their quarters at 10 minutes to 5, or on Sundays and holidays, at a quarter to 3.
+On the 4th of July and Christmas Day, there is a minstrel show.
+On Sundays, Moore taught Sunday school in the morning among the younger prisoners and preached when the chaplain had finished.
+(He) picked up his fiddle at 4 o’clock and played tunes for the boys to dance by, playing until they were tired.
 He learned to fiddle in the army.”

 Moore’s favorite warden was John Hoyle, also known as the reform warden.